wendyverdonk93/docs/content/payments/methods/credit-and-debit-cards/maestro/about.md

 - The customer receives the refund in the bank account they originally paid from within the next business day.

 - Depending on the customer's issuer, the amount may not appear directly on their card.
 We recommend that they contact the issuer.
 If they need an acquirer reference number (ARN), they can email the Support Team at <support@multisafepay.com>

 {{< /details >}}

+{{< details title="Chargebacks" >}}

+Cardholders who disagree with or do not recognise a transaction charged to their credit card can ask Maestro to raise a dispute.
+Maestro then notifies MultiSafepay and reclaims the transaction amount from you.

+You are solely liable for paying for chargebacks.

+Maestro gives cardholders the right to claim chargebacks for up to 180 days after the purchase.

+For more information, see [Chargebacks](/payments/refunds-and-chargebacks/chargebacks).

+{{< /details >}}